-The organizers of the WSOP began making tweaks to the format, such as the introduction of the main event, to help create more structure and to add a focal point.
+The organisers began making tweaks to the format, such as the introduction of the main event, to help create more structure and to add a focal point.

 This allowed the tournament to more closely follow the style of major sports leagues like the NFL and NBA.

 The changes worked.
 By 1973 the competition was being aired on television.
 Of course, just three years in, the WSOP was still much smaller than it was today, but TV would help the event to gain popularity, increase its prestige, and as a result attract more players.

 In the 1980s and 1990s, the event’s growth accelerated, resulting in around 400 poker players taking part each year by the end of the 21st century.

 In 2004, Harrah’s Entertainment (now Caesars Entertainment) acquired the rights to the WSOP.
 The tournament’s venue shifted from the Horseshoe Casino to the Rio All-Suite Hotel and Casino, where it has been held ever since.

 The acquisition brought about increased resources, marketing, and development for the WSOP.

 In 2005, it was expanded globally by introducing the World Series of Poker Europe (WSOPE) held in London.
 The WSOPE features several events and culminates in the awarding of multiple bracelets.

 This expansion allowed international players to compete in a prestigious WSOP event without traveling to Las Vegas.

 The series has continued to evolve and adapt to the changing landscape of poker.
 It introduced online bracelet events, allowing players to compete from anywhere in the world.